haslab/why3do/examples/distributedLockNetwork/README.md

 # Distributed Lock

-The version in this folder uses a network model.
+Example using a network model.
 It is meant to illustrate the use of abstract trace specifications, as well as the possibility of having different implementations for such a specification, depending on a chosen network semantics.

 This example appears in the ESOP'2022 paper "Why3-do: The Way of Harmonious Distributed System Proofs".